 What is an example of circumstantial evidence in a personal injury case?

 Let’s say you are hit by a car that flees the scene in a classic hit and run case.
 Before the car fled you were able to write down its license plate number, and the police find the car and its owner.
-However, the driver of the car says they were never at the accident scene.
-The accident occurred late at night on a deserted road so there were no witnesses to what happened—you have no direct evidence.
+However, the driver of the car says they were never at the accident scene, but there is circumstantial evidence supporting your story since their car appears newly damaged.

-If you have a good lawyer, you could even subpoena (request) cell phone records from the driver in question.
+If you have a good lawyer, you could subpoena (request) cell phone records from the driver in question.
 If their GPS shows they were at the scene of the crime, this makes it very obvious that they’re lying about what happened.
-Any reasonable person would conclude that they really did hit your car.

 None of these pieces of circumstantial evidence, on their own, proves what happened.
 But taken together they paint a picture.
 Unless the driver has very good explanations for every piece of evidence, a jury would likely find them to be at fault for your accident and award you a financial recovery.

 How strong is circumstantial evidence in a personal injury case?

 Circumstantial evidence can be very strong and cases are won on it every day, including car accident cases, nursing home abuse cases and slip and fall accidents.
 In general, a personal injury lawyer would always prefer to have a witness who saw everything that happened, but that just isn’t always possible.
 It’s often circumstantial evidence that saves the day and convinces the jury of exactly what happened.